It’s No Hassle to Make a Tassel

 (6) Make a loop and pull the ends through.
 Then separate the two ends and wrap them around and knot securely.

-(7) To hide the ends, thread them through a large needle and pull them through, to merge with the rest of your tassel.
+(7) To hide the ends, thread them through a large needle and pull them through, within the wrapped section, to merge with the rest of your tassel.

 (8) Trim all the ends and you’re done!